mzilley/drkhera/src/index.md

       men, and worsens with age.
     buttonText9: Learn More
     image: /static/img/delayed-ejaculation.jpg
+    alt: Couple with arms crossed sitting next to each other
   maleInfertility:
     heading7: Male Infertility
     conditionDesc7: Male infertility is a fairly common problem.
 While approximately